BumblebeeBat/FlyingFox/docs/2_types_of_bonds_calculation.md

 `CostConsensus(A)/CostConsensus(B) = (S/X)`.

-For blockchain B, the soft fork needs to be agreed upon by a majority of the large bond, because the validators are chosen from among them.
+For blockchain B, the attack needs to be agreed upon by a majority of the large bond, because the validators are chosen from among them.
 For A, there is only one bond, and the validators are chosen from it.

-`CostSoftFork(A) = X / 2`.
+`CostAttack(A) = X / 2`.

-`CostSoftFork(B) = L / 2`.
+`CostAttack(B) = L / 2`.

-`CostSoftFork(A) / CostSoftFork(B) = X / L`.
+`CostAttack(A) / CostAttack(B) = X / L`.

 `SecurityEfficiency(A) = X / (2 * X * R) = 1 / (2 * R)`